+- (i) PREPROC

+- (ii) PRESET

 The program PREPROC generates all time-independent information for the wave model.
 Starting from a regional or global topographic data set the model grid is created in the form required for the model.
 The standard model grid is a latitude-longitude grid, which may be regular or irregular, but Cartesian grids can also be chosen.
 Frequency, angular and group velocity arrays are generated.
 If the current refraction option is activated, PREPROC expects a current data set and interpolates the data onto the model grid.
 A number of model constants and matrices, such as the surface stress as a function of wind speed and wave-induced stress, are pre-computed and stored together with the model grid, frequency and angular information and the currents in two output files.
 If nested grids are generated, the information for the output, input and interpolation of boundary spectra are presented and stored in separate files for the coarse and fine mesh models.

 PRESET generates an initial wave field for a wave model cold start in the event that no appropriate initial conditions are available.
-Controlled by the user input of PRESET, either the same initial JONSWAP spectrum is used at all ocean grid points, or the initial spectra are computed from the local initial winds, according to fetch laws with a \cos^2 directional distribution.
+Controlled by the user input of PRESET, either the same initial JONSWAP spectrum is used at all ocean grid points, or the initial spectra are computed from local initial winds, according to fetch laws with a $\cos^2$ directional distribution.

 6.4 PROCESSING PROGRAMS

-There are two processing programs, namely
+There are two processing programs.

-- 1) CHIEF,

-- 2) BOUINT.

-The program BOUINT is used for nested grids.
+- (i) CHIEF - (ii) BOUINT The program BOUINT is used for nested grids.
 It interpolates, in time and space, the output spectra from a coarse grid model run onto the fine grid along the boundaries of the coarse and fine grids.
-CHIEF is the shell program of the stand-alone version of the wave model which calls the subroutine version WAVEMDL of the wave model.
-All time-dependent variables and user defined parameters are set, the wind fields are transformed to the wave model grid and the transport equation is integrated over a chosen period.
+CHIEF is the shell program of the stand-alone version of the the wave model which calls the subroutine version WAVEMDL of the wave model.
+All time-dependent variables and user-defined parameters are set, the wind fields are transformed to the wave model grid, and the transport equation is integrated over a chosen period.
 The program uses the output files of PREPROC as set-up files and the files generated by PRESET or a previous model run as initial values.
 A wind input file has to be provided by the user.
 All additional information must be defined in the user input file.
 The model can be integrated with independently chosen propagation, source term and wind time steps, under the restriction that all time step ratios must be an integer, or the inverse of an integer.
 A number of model options and parameters may be selected by the user in the program input.
-The following model options are implemented: - 1) Cartesian or spherical propagation, - 2) deep or shallow water, - 3) with or without depth refraction or with depth and current refraction, - 4) nested grids, - 5) time interpolation of winds, or no time interpolation, - 6) model output at regular intervals, or through a list, - 7) printer and/or file output of selected parameters.
+The following model options are implemented. - (i) Cartesian or spherical propagation. - (ii) Deep or shallow water. - (iii) With or without depth refraction or with depth and current refraction. - (iv) Nested grids. - (v) Time interpolation of winds, or no time interpolation. - (vi) Model output at regular intervals, or through a list. - (vii) Printer and/or file output of selected parameters.

 All run-time-dependent files are fetched dynamically and follow a fixed file name convention.
 The user has control over directory names and paths through the model input.
 If selected, model results are saved in four files.
-These files contain: - 1) gridded output fields of significant wave height, mean wave direction, mean frequency, friction velocity, wave direction, peak frequency, drag coefficient and normalized wave-induced stress, - 2) gridded output field of swell parameters such as wave height, swell direction, mean wind-wave direction and mean swell frequency, - 3) spectra at selected grid points, - 4) swell spectra at selected grid points.
+These files contain the following. - (i) Gridded output fields of significant wave height, mean wave direction, mean frequency, friction velocity, wave direction, peak frequency, drag coefficient and normalized wave-induced stress. - (ii) Gridded output field of swell parameters such as wave height, swell direction, mean wind-wave direction and mean swell frequency. - (iii) Spectra at selected grid points. - (iv) Swell spectra at selected grid points.